belgattitude/nextjs-monorepo-example/README.md

 #### Vercel

-When importing the repo, set the name of the app (i.e blog-app) and ensure the build and development settings are overidden with:
+When importing the repo, set the name of the app (i.e blog-app) and be sure to override development settings are like this:

 ![](./docs/images/vercel-monorepo-config.jpg)